yonch/opentelemetry-network/scratchpad/rc-hashmap.md

   - slot_key: slotmap::DefaultKey — index of this Entry in SlotMap.
   - hash: u64 — precomputed hash of `key` using the map’s BuildHasher.
 - Containers inside RcHashMap<K, V, S = RandomState>
   - rc_inner: Rc<Inner<K, V, S>> — owning handle of map state.
 Refs capture a raw pointer to this Inner at creation time; RcHashMap itself does not store a NonNull cache.
+RcHashMap is not Clone to keep mutation paths simple and `Rc::get_mut` valid.
 - Inner<K, V, S>
   - entries: slotmap::SlotMap<DefaultKey, Entry<K, V>>
   - index: std::collections::HashMap<PreHashedKey, (), S>
   - hasher: S — BuildHasher used for all key hashing.
   - dropped_head: Cell<Option<DefaultKey>> — head of a singly linked list of slots whose refcount reached 0 and are pending physical removal.
+  - dropped_len: Cell<usize> — number of slots currently queued on the dropped list.
-  - keepalive: Cell<Option<Rc<Inner<K, V, S>>>> — populated when RcHashMap is being dropped while Refs still exist, allowing Inner to outlive RcHashMap until cleanup completes.
-(See Keepalive.)
+  - keepalive: Cell<Option<Rc<Inner<K, V, S>>>> — populated when RcHashMap is being dropped while Refs still exist, allowing Inner to outlive RcHashMap until all slots are dead and cleanup completes.
+When `keepalive.is_some() && dropped_len.get() == entries.len()`, the last Ref drop clears `keepalive` to break the cycle.
 - PreHashedKey
   - hash: u64 — precomputed key hash.
   - slot: DefaultKey — SlotMap key of the Entry.